Selection and improvement of product formulae for best performance of quantum simulation: Background

 Hence $S_2$ is a length-$3$ product formula.
 The number of exponentials used in the product formula is a crucial measure of its efficiency, and in quantum simulation it is proportional to the required number of gates.

-\paragraph{Suzuki method for generating higher-order product formulae.} Here we describe Suzuki's fractal methods from~\cite{Suzuki1990,Suzuki5} to obtain higher-order product formulae.
-Starting from the symmetrised product formula in Eq.~\eqref{eq:sym_prod_formula_order_2}, the fractal method produces product formulae at all even orders.
-Suzuki's first fractal method to generate a product formula of order $k=2\kappa$ is \cite{Suzuki1990}
+\paragraph{Fractal methods for generating higher-order product formulae.} Here we describe two fractal methods to obtain higher-order product formulae.
+Starting from the symmetrised product formula in Eq.~\eqref{eq:sym_prod_formula_order_2}, fractal methods produce product formulae at all even orders.
+The first fractal (or triple jump) technique to generate a product formula of order $k=2\kappa$ is \cite{Creutz1989,FOREST1990105,CAMPOSTRINI1990753,Suzuki1990,Yoshida1990}

 where $s_\kappa=1/(2-2^{1/(2\kappa-1)})$.
-This method can be used to generate even orders starting at $S_2$.
+This method can be used to generate even orders starting at $S_2$, or more generally to increase the order of symmetric product formulae.
 A drawback to this method is that both $s_k$ and $1-2s_\kappa$ are greater than 1, so the coefficients in the higher-order methods are large, causing greater error.